Here, we take an in-depth look at the latest monitoring information for Italy.

 Active participation

 - The Ministry of Education has several formally established bodies to promote youth involvement in decision-making processes.
-The National Council of Presidents of Cosulta (CNPC) is established within the Presidential Decree 567/96.
+The National Council of Presidents of Cosulta (CNPC) is established within Presidential Decree 567/96.
 The provincial student council is also an institutional body on a provincial basis.
 It comprises two students from each upper secondary school in the province, elected directly by their classmates.

-Digital creativity
+Digital inclusion

-In place | In development | Not in place | Other | |
+In place | In development | Other activity | Not in place | |

 ---|---|---|---|---|

-Activities to promote active participation | X | |||
+Promoting active participation and civic engagement | X | |||

-Laws that mandate youth participation | X | |||
+Involvement in policymaking | X | |||

 Awareness raising on children’s rights | X | |||